idansi98/App/README.md

 ## How to Use
-We offer various screens which can be navigated using site buttons or directly access with these addresses:
+We offer various screens which can be navigated using site buttons or can directly be accessed with these addresses:
 - `https://localhost:25565/login`
 - `https://localhost:25565/signup`
 - `https://localhost:25565/chats`